colxi/rivets-import/README.md

-  baseUrl : (string) base url for models directory baseUrl_Views : (string) base url for views directory constructor : (string) name of the custom Module constructor debug : (boolean) : enabled and disabled the on-screen bindings visualization onLoadController : (function) function to be notified each time a Model is loaded }
+  baseUrl : (string) base url for models directory baseUrl_Views : (string) base url for views directory constructor : (string) name of the custom Module constructor debug : (boolean) : enabled and disabled the on-screen bindings visualization and console debugging onLoadController : (function) function to be notified each time a Model is loaded }
 ```